victornoel/sangria-subscriptions-akka-persistence-example/README.md

 sbt run
 ```

-If you would like to experiment and change code youseld, then better alternative would be an [sbt-revolver](https://github.com/spray/sbt-revolver) which is already available in the project.
-You just need yo run `sbt ~reStart` and it will compile abd restart the server on every change.
+If you would like to experiment and change code youself, then better alternative would be an [sbt-revolver](https://github.com/spray/sbt-revolver) plugin which is already available in the project.
+You just need yo run `sbt ~reStart` and it will automatically compile and restart the server on every change.

 After you started the server, you can point your browser to following URLs: